MicroFocus/octane-gitlab-service/README.md

 GitlabServices: Error while accessing the '<service-url>/events' endpoint.
 Note that this endpoint must be accessible by GitLab.
 ```
-In the service we are running a test for the webhook URL, to see if can access to this endpoint.
+In the service we are running a test for the webhook URL, to see if the endpoint is accessible.
-If this endpoint is not accessible please check your application.properties file.
+If it is not accessible, please check your application.properties file.
 In case this URL is not accessible from GitLab (for example if GitLab is in a different network),
 you can use the “server.webhook.route.url” property to fix your environment.